-9. Implications of the settlement for EDT Committee
+9. Implications of the settlement for Communities Committee

 9.1.
-There are no specific implications arising from the settlement that impact directly on the services falling within the remit of EDT Committee.
+There are no specific implications arising from the settlement that impact directly on the services falling within the remit of Communities Committee.

-10. Budget proposals for EDT Committee
+10. Budget proposals for Communities Committee

 - 10.1.
-Budget proposals for this Committee have been developed within the context of some well understood factors that affect the way services are planned, in particular: - Weather/environment a number of services have risks directly related to the weather/environment.
-For example, the amount of spend on winter maintenance depends on how hard the winter season is and for how long, waste volumes increase during long periods of good weather (green waste like grass cuttings), flooding events impact local communities and the condition of the highway. - Waste volumes there continues to be an increase in the volumes of residual waste to be disposed of. - Concessionary fares there continues to be a shortfall in the funding from Government.
-Another 3 year deal has been successfully negotiated with bus operators to mitigate this. - Income generation as we continue to maximise and increase reliance on generation of income from various sources, and become more reliant on market factors, we increase our risk. - 10.2.
+Budget proposals for this Committee have been developed within the context of some well understood factors that affect the way services are planned, in particular: - Public Health the continued reductions in ring-fenced grant mean changes/reductions to service area needed to operate within this reduced level.
+Population growth in the context of a reducing grant means there are pressures in relation to activity based contracts with GPs and Pharmacists e.g. Health Checks, Stop Smoking, Sexual health - Customer services and complaints handling this is a corporate service and is a direct enabler for other NCC services, as well as efficiency savings through channel shift.
+As budget reductions and other service and policy changes are made across NCC, the pressure and reliance on customer services increases.
+For example, there is a need for continued growth in the web content team and we are also seeing increase pressure on the complaints team - Income generation as we continue to maximise and increase reliance on generation of income, from various sources, and become more reliant on market factors, we increase our risk - 10.2.
 In response to the need to identify additional savings of £4.000m to contribute to closing the budget gap 2017-18, the following proposals have been prepared for this Committee.
 These are in addition to those previously considered by the Committee in October (a full list of new proposals for 2017/18 is at Appendix A, including officer views on deliverability):